TeachBooks/mirror_computational_modelling/book/dynamics/diffusion.md

  -\hint_\Omega wq_{i,i}\ud\Omega - \hint_\Omega w\rho c\dot{u}\ud\Omega + \hint_\Omega wf\ud\Omega = 0
 $$(d-d-iweakform1)

-with $w$ for this problem is always a scalar field, irrespective of the dimensionality of $\Omega$.
+where $w$ for this problem is always a scalar field, irrespective of the dimensionality of $\Omega$.
 The next step is to eliminate the derivative $q_{i,i}$ using the divergence theorem and integration by parts.
 Here we can directly use the result we already derived in Eq. {eq}`p-c-divtheoremvecfinal`:

 $$
 \hint_\Omega w_{,i}q_i\ud\Omega - \hint_\Omega w\rho c\dot{u}\ud\Omega + \hint_\Omega wf\ud\Omega - {\hint_{\Gamma_h} wq_in_i\ud\Gamma} = 0